jolars/normreg/paper/rebuttal.md

 > This paper only provides the code in supplementary materials, and I do not check
 > it.

-The code will be made available in the form of a public repository as well.
-If you prefer, we could also upload it to a anonymous repository for the review?
+The code will be made available in the form of a public repository upon acceptance as well.
+If you prefer, we could also upload it to a anonymous repository for the duration of the review?

 > ## Other Comments or Suggestions
 >
 > Formula Derivation Confirmation: In Equation 12, how is $x_j^T \varepsilon$
 > derived?
 Should it be $x_j^T \varepsilon$ instead?
 A detailed derivation
 > process would be appreciated.

+Thank you for pointing this out.
+No, it should not be $\tilde{\boldsymbol{x}}_j$ here since $s_j$ is present in the denominator.
+There is, however, a mistake in that the term $c_j \mathbf{1}^\intercal \boldsymbol{\varepsilon}$ should be present in the numerator as well, which we have no corrected.
+It does not affect the result, however, since the expectation of this term is 0.

 ## Reviewer 3